sanchez0408/bellabeat-fitness-analysis/README.md

 #### ⚡ Insight

-- Sedentary behavior appears more strongly associated with sleep duration than overall activity volume.
-Reducing inactivity may have a greater impact on sleep outcomes than simply increasing daily step counts
+- Sedentary behavior shows the strongest observed relationship with sleep duration, suggesting it may be an important factor to monitor alongside overall activity levels

 Dashboard Preview
 Behavioral Habit Dashboard